rael-g/Piece/docs/Architecture/Layers/Intermediate/Design.md

 *   **Visual Entities and Components Management:** Maintain an optimized representation of renderable objects in the world, their transformations, and their visual properties, linking them to Meshes and Materials.
 *   **Implementation of High-Level Concepts (C++):** Provide optimized C++ classes for concepts such as `Material`, `Mesh`, `Model`, `Camera`, `Light`, `RenderSystem`, `PostProcessingManager`, etc., which internally use the RAL interfaces.

-## 3. Interaction of the Piece.Core (C++) with the C++ Backend
+## 3. Interaction of the Piece.Core (C++) with the C++ Low-Level Implementations

-The Piece.Core, being implemented in C++, interacts directly with the RAL (Render Abstraction Layer) and WAL (Window Abstraction Layer) interfaces of the low-level backends.
+The Piece.Core, being implemented in C++, interacts directly with the RAL (Render Abstraction Layer) and WAL (Window Abstraction Layer) interfaces of the low-level implementations.
 This interaction is direct and performant, without interop overhead, as both layers are in C++.

-However, the *instances* of these low-level backend interfaces (e.g., `IGraphicsDevice`, `IWindow`, `IPhysicsWorld`) are not created directly by the Piece.Core.
+However, the *instances* of these low-level implementation interfaces (e.g., `IGraphicsDevice`, `IWindow`, `IPhysicsWorld`) are not created directly by the Piece.Core.
 Instead, they are obtained through the C++ `ServiceLocator`.
 The `ServiceLocator` provides C++ factory interfaces (e.g., `IGraphicsDeviceFactory`) that have been pre-configured and supplied by the Piece.Framework (C#) via its .NET DI system.
-This ensures maximum efficiency and control over GPU resources and low-level operations, while centralizing the choice of backend implementation in the C# host.
+This ensures maximum efficiency and control over GPU resources and low-level operations, while centralizing the choice of low-level implementation in the C# host.

 ## 4. Interaction with the Piece.Framework (C# via P/Invoke)